piyuo/RT-DETRv3/onnx/README.md

 ## Overview

-This repository now includes a **robust and production-ready** pipeline for generating Re-ID (Re-Identification) embeddings from RT-DETRv3 model with backbone features.
-These embeddings can be used in BoT-SORT for robust multi-object tracking.
+This folder contain pipeline for generating Re-ID (Re-Identification) embeddings from RT-DETRv3 model with backbone features.
+These embeddings can be used in BoT-SORT for multi-object tracking.

 ### Key Features